Originally, collecting 100 rings would not grant Sonic an extra life in the Wii U version, this was changed in Version 3.0.0

 Early designs of the Casino stage had heavy quantities of blue.
 This was changed as the developers through that it may be difficult to see Sonic.

-The Speed Shoe theme is actually an instrumental version of the Sonic Heroes' Theme.
+The invincibility theme is actually an instrumental version of the Sonic Heroes' Theme.